Abeautifulsnow/awesomeLibrary/README.md

 * [5ire](https://github.com/nanbingxyz/5ire) - 5ire is a cross-platform desktop AI assistant, MCP client.
 It compatible with major service providers,  supports local knowledge base and  tools via model context protocol servers .
 * [openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 * [deepchat](https://github.com/ThinkInAIXYZ/deepchat) - 🐬DeepChat - 连接强大AI与个人世界的智能助手 | DeepChat - A smart assistant that connects powerful AI to your personal world
+* [deer-flow](https://github.com/bytedance/deer-flow) - DeerFlow is a community-driven framework for deep research, combining language models with tools like web search, crawling, and Python execution, while contributing back to the open-source community.

 ### JavaScript
 * [chalk](https://github.com/chalk/chalk) 终端字符串样式(带颜色显示)